Prompt Engineering Guide

 5. Include Disclaimer Requirements: Specify when disclaimers are needed

-Compliant Prompt Example:
+Compliant Prompt Example

 Task: Create a template for financial product descriptions